Question:

 Fentanyl is frequently abused because it has effects similar to those of heroin.
 To increase these effects, people frequently mix this drug with MDMA, methamphetamine, heroin, or cocaine.

+Fentanyl is considered one of the deadliest drugs, responsible for a significant number of overdose deaths across the United States.
 These are extremely risky drug combinations that frequently cause overdoses or fatalities, especially when the user is unaware that a certain drug they are taking has been cut with fentanyl.
+The Drug Enforcement Administration (DEA) reports that seven out of every ten fentanyl-laced pills contain a potentially lethal dose, increasing the risk of accidental overdose.

 Common side effects of fentanyl include: